JoelVizcarra/gpl-task-manager/README.md

 ## Running the project

-Clone the project and inside the project directory run:
+Clone the project, inside the project directory copy the ".env.example" file and remane the copy to ".env" Then inside the project directory run:

 ### `yarn`